lockwo/RL-Implementations/README.md

 - [ ] Soft Actor Critic (SAC)
 - [ ] AlphaZero (see https://github.com/lockwo/Learning_and_Advanced_Game_AI/tree/master/final)
 - [ ] MARL?
 (I know very little about this, but I am very interested in learning, but it will probably be later)

+# Notes for each implementation

+## Q-Table:

+Regularly reaches >8 in 20,000 iterations.
+I haven't really tested the hyperparameters much, but the same implementation is used to solve it in 1,000 iterations, so feel free to play with those.
+There is an exmaple reward graph in the folder.
+I didn't include a saved version because "training" from scratch takes like 2 minutes.